Getting in charge of your finances is one of the best things you can do for yourself.

-Lauren started her blog 5 years where she would document her experiences with money.
+Lauren started her blog five years, where she would document her experiences with money.

 She had a shopping addiction in college, moved to New York City at 24 with less than $300, and even managed to pay off $10K in credit card twice.

-I absolutely love Lauren's style of writing.
-When I read her blog, I feel like she's actually talking to me as a friend.
+I love Lauren's style of writing.
+When I read her blog, I feel like she's talking to me as a friend.

 - Of Conferences, Egos, and Instagram